amardito/kotakjualan-promo/README.md

-kotakjualan-promo
+# kotakjualan-promo

-This will handle promo service from Kotakjualan.com
+This will handle promo service for Kotakjualan.com